Human Rights Campaign denies racial discrimination against former president

-HRC’s lawyers wrote that nearly all of the specific claims of discrimination and bias made by David are false, including the alleged statement by a senior HRC executive that David’s public support for racial justice risked alienating White donors and specifically “White gay men.”
+HRC’s lawyers wrote that David’s most alarming claims are false, including the alleged statement by a senior HRC executive that David’s public support for racial justice risked alienating White donors and specifically “White gay men.”
 HRC also denied that David was initially paid less than his predecessor, or that an HRC co-chair told him that he was initially paid less because he is Black and that the organization may not be ready to be led by a Black person.

 The organization has maintained that David was fired because his work with Cuomo’s advisers was a “violation of HRC’s Conflict of Interest policy and the mission,” caused damage to the group’s “interests, reputation and prospects” and compromised David’s ability to lead the organization.